Code-Institute-Submissions/Darian-Frey-Milestone-Project-Three_AugustResub/README.md

 - Responsive navigation bar.
 - Users can register an account.
 - Users can add their own reviews.
-- A user can read everyones reviews.
+- A user can read everyone's reviews.
 - The user profile will show only the session users reviews.
 - Users can edit their reviews.
 - Users can delete their reviews.